ekntrtmz/WeJam/README.md

 ## About WeJam

-WeJam is the artistic platfform to connect with real people and real moments.
+WeJam is an artistic platform to connect with real people and real moments.

 ## Roadmap